b1rdyger/DSP_SaveGameManager/README.md

 # DSP_SaveGameManager
 This is an SaveGameManger for DSP Nebula Multiplayer.

-To use this script its neccasary to install the following Plugin.
+To use this script its neccasary to install the following DSP Plugin.
 - ScheduledSave

-Please create a new folder in the DSP root directory or change the paths yourself.
+Please create a new folder in the Documents\DSPGAME directory or change the paths yourself.

-RAW_DISK_SAVE_PATH=rf'C:\Users\{os.getlogin()}\Documents\Dyson Sphere Program\Save'
-SSD_SAVE_PATH=rf'C:\Users\{os.getlogin()}\Documents\Dyson Sphere Program\save_backup'

-In the main-function u can set some features:
+See config.ini, possible parameters

+DSPGAME_PROCESS = DSPGAME.exe
+ - Set the DSPGAME Process Name, if it changes in the future

+FOLDER_WATCHDOG = False
+ - If True: The programm watches for changes in DSP_SAVEGAME_FOLDER and react to the events

+DSP_SAVEGAME_FOLDER = "C:\Users\apwxv\Documents\Dyson Sphere Program\Save"
+ - Set the Original Savegamefolder

+BACKUP_SAVE_PATH = "C:\Users\apwxv\Documents\Dyson Sphere Program\save_backup"
+ - Set the Backup Savegamefolder

-COPY_TO_RAMDISK = True # boolean
+COPY_FROM_SAVE_TO_ORIGINAL = True
- - if True:
-      copies the Data from SSD_SAVE_PATH back to "Save" folder LOGOFF = False # boolean
+ - if True: copies the Data from DSP_SAVEGAME_FOLDER back to "Save" folder
-  - if True:
-    Shutdown the entire System after the ammount of "ScheduledSaves"

 COUNTER_TO_LOGOFF = 6  # int
  - set the ammount of Saves before the system shut off